verbb/footnotes/README.md

 ### Usage for editors

-Write your footnote text directly into the rich text field and mark it.
+Write your footnote text directly into the Redactor field and mark it.

 ![mark text that has to become a footnote](./README-pics/02.png)